The Employment Law Review: Brazil

-The Consolidation of Labour Laws (CLT), enacted in 1943, is the major statute that regulates the labour and employment relations.
+The Consolidation of Labour Laws (CLT), enacted in 1943, is the major statute that regulates labour and employment relationships.
 In addition, specific regulations are set forth in federal laws for certain professionals (such as engineers, physicians, attorneys) and there are regulations relating to occupational health and safety issued by the labour agency (currently connected with the Ministry of Economy).
-The labour agency is responsible for controlling compliance with legislation and for regulating employment relations in Brazil on matters ascribed to it by federal law.
+The labour agency is responsible for controlling compliance with legislation and for regulating employment relationships in Brazil on matters ascribed to it by federal law.

 In addition to establishing material rights, the CLT also regulates the entire labour court procedural system.
 There is no discovery phase or trial by jury, as a labour claim must be filed with a labour court and evidence is produced in the proceeding and before the judge who will rule on the case.

 Claims can be individual or class; the former is most common.
 Class actions may be brought against an employer by the union that represents the employees or by the Labour Prosecution Office.

 There are three levels of employment courts.
 The first includes the lower labour courts in which a judge rules on cases at the local level and the second level are the regional labour courts, which are generally located in the state capitals.
 The third level is the Superior Labour Court, which is in Brasilia, the federal capital.
 In addition to the labour courts, the Supreme Court, which is the highest adjudicative body of the Brazilian legal system, also hears labour cases when lower court decisions violate constitutional provisions.